 Just past all of the restaurants, convenience stores, and souvenir shops at the base of the mountain are plenty of pensions and motels for hikers to stay at.
-Although Airbnb was only about a twenty minute walk away, we were tired enough after hiking that it felt like forever – at that point, we just wanted to take showers and collapse.
+Although our accommodation was only about a twenty minute walk away, we were tired enough after hiking that it felt like forever – at that point, we just wanted to take showers and collapse.

 What Else to Do

 The next morning, we explored the small mountain town a little, ate some mountain vegetable bibimbap, and had a coffee at one of the many cafes featuring a stunning mountain view before heading back towards Daejeon.

 If you’re planning for a few days in the area, you could always look into things to do in Daejeon, Sejong, or Gongju.

 Have you been to Gyeryongsan?
 Which course did you do?

 I have so many hiking posts for Korea!
 After all, it’s a very mountainous country so even when you think you’re just sightseeing, you’re climbing up something.
 Check out our guides to Hallasan, Guryong Valley and Baemsagol Valley in Jirisan, Wolchulsan, Daedunsan, Naejangsan, Seoraksan, and Jogyesan.